Updated December 11, 2022

 iv.
 Be processed and in effect within ten (10) business days of receiving same.

 SBT IS NOT RESPONSIBLE FOR THE CONTENT OF CEMS OR ANY OTHER MESSAGES SENT TO DATA SUBJECTS.
-PARTNER HAS THE ULTIMATE APPROVAL FOR THE CONTENT OF ANY MESSAGE.
-PARTNER MAY CHOOSE TO SEND CONTENT THAT IS IN CONFLICT WITH THE ADVICE AND RECOMMENDATION OF SBT.
+CUSTOMER HAS THE ULTIMATE APPROVAL FOR THE CONTENT OF ANY MESSAGE.
+CUSTOMER MAY CHOOSE TO SEND CONTENT THAT IS IN CONFLICT WITH THE ADVICE AND RECOMMENDATION OF SBT.
 AS SUCH, SBT IS NOT RESPONSIBLE FOR THE CONTENT OF ANY MESSAGES SENT.

 E5.
 Consent.
 SBT will and is entitled to rely on Partner’s representation as to whether a Data Subject receiving a CEM has given the required consent, whether express or implied, to receive the CEM.

-SBT IS NOT RESPONSIBLE FOR SENDING A CEM TO A DATA SUBJECT WHO DID NOT PROVIDE THE REQUIRED CONSENT TO RECEIVE SAME IF SBT RELIED ON THE PARTNER’S REPRESENTATION THAT THE REQUIRED CONSENT WAS PROVIDED TO PARTNER.
+SBT IS NOT RESPONSIBLE FOR SENDING A CEM TO A DATA SUBJECT WHO DID NOT PROVIDE THE REQUIRED CONSENT TO RECEIVE SAME IF SBT RELIED ON THE CUSTOMER’S REPRESENTATION THAT THE REQUIRED CONSENT WAS PROVIDED TO CUSTOMER.

 E6.
 Proof of Opt-In.
 To the extent that SBT has the information in its possession, custody, and/or control, SBT will save the following information pursuant to the Agreement or applicable law: